Welcome back, Rushlin Boy and Broadcast Excellence here as we kick off a brand new week.

 Why risk that they're just teasing?

-Uh plus it will be fun.
+Plus, it will be fun.

-If they get down to a brokered convention, and it looks like that's possible.
+If they get down to a brokered convention, and it looks like that's possible, it looks like it's more possible than not.

-If they get down to a brokered convention, why by the way, McCain's out of money.
+If they get down to a brokered convention, why, by the way, McCain's out of money.

-So I'm I'm not urging people to check principles at the door when you go into these primaries in Ohio or Texas.
+So I'm not urging people to check principles at the door when you go into these primaries in Ohio or Texas.

 Actually, quite the contrary.

-Because that's gonna start soon enough.
+Because that's going to start soon enough.

-Uh here's Gerald in Little Rock, Arkansas.
+Here's Gerald in Little Rock, Arkansas.

-Hi, Gerald, I'm glad you waited.
+I'm glad you waited.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Thank you.